oschulz/julia-course/README.md

 * You may want to add the Julia "bin" directory to your `$PATH"`

-We highly recommend using Julia v1.8 or later to run the code in this course.
+We highly recommend using Julia v1.9 to run the code in this course.

 ### Installing Jupyter